How Distributed Cloud Computing Extends the Range of Cloud Use Cases

 As for the prominent example of edge computing technology for healthcare, let’s consider the example on the verge of medical services and smart home solutions.
 Kwido is the next-generation set of software and hardware created for elderly patients monitoring at home.
 With the help of sensors, it catches behavior anomalies of elderly users (for example, staying in the bathroom for a long time), changes in habits, and reports it to the mobile app of the supervisor.

 Content Delivery Networks

 Content Delivery Networks (like the Internet itself) are also powered mainly by the edge and distributed cloud computing.
-For example, use these approaches together with the microservice architecture to speed up vast amounts of data transfer, plus utilize AI for content recommendations.
+For example, Netflix and YouTube use these approaches together with the microservice architecture to speed up vast amounts of data transfer, plus utilize AI for content recommendations.

 The use of distributed cloud in conjunction with edge computing also makes a lot of sense for the surveillance industry.
-Smart surveillance cameras capture up to but surely, using such devices for citizens’ safety makes more sense when there is a whole network of devices in a city.
+Smart surveillance cameras capture up to 400 GB of data per month but surely, using such devices for citizens’ safety makes more sense when there is a whole network of devices in a city.

 It should also be able to instantly process and analyze data with the help of object recognition, and here is where a distributed cloud and edge computing can promise better bandwidth.

 The usage of distributed cloud can promote better efficiency for data management and transfer.
 Edge computing, in turn, is the logical response to distributed cloud adoption and increased amount of data generation.
 It is ideal for businesses that need to process data in real-time and make instant decisions, for example, with the help of decision intelligence.